This 10-day trip cost example will help you see what a longer vacation might really cost before you book.

 Planning a 10-day vacation is exciting, but it’s easy to underestimate how much the full trip will really cost once you add flights, hotels, food, and activities together.
 A longer trip multiplies small daily costs into a big final number.

-In this example, we’ll walk through a simple 10-day trip for two travelers, break down the main cost pieces, and show you how everything adds up.
-Then you can plug in your own numbers using our Trip Cost Calculator to see what a longer vacation might cost for you.
+In this example, we’ll walk through a simple 10-day trip for two travelers and break down the main costs.
+Then just slide the bars in our free Trip Cost Calculator to see what a longer vacation would cost for you — the total updates live as you move them.

 Example: 10-Day Trip Overview